EReeeN1208/neural-network-C/README.md

 I've noticed that larger convolutional networks can sometimes experience vanishing gradients.
 There are also some other features that I believe could be implemented, such as GPU Support, a Dropout Layer and Network & Parameter saving/loading

+## Building:

+run `scripts/build_unix.sh` to build for linux and macos. the project will be built to `build/`and zipped to `out/`

 ## Training Data

 Dataset: [Mnist](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv)

 The data CSV Files were too large for GitHub.
 Extract the `mnist.zip` archive in `/data` into `/data`.

+Note: the `prepare_data_unix.sh` is for builds.
+You will have to manually extract the csvs to run on the program for development.

 ## Project Structure